awsdocs/amazon-sqs-developer-guide/doc_source/sqs-delete-queue.md

 If you don't use an Amazon SQS queue \(and don't foresee using it in the near future\), it is a best practice to delete it from Amazon SQS\.
 The following example demonstrates deleting a queue\.

+**Note**
+You can delete a queue even when it isn't empty\.
+If you want to delete the messages in a queue but not the queue itself, you can [purge the queue](sqs-purge-queue.md)\.
+By default, a queue retains a message for four days after it is sent\.
+You can configure a queue to retain messages for up to 14 days\.

 + [AWS Management Console](#delete-queue-console)
 + [Java](#delete-queue-java)